isemenkov/pascalutils/README.md

 PascalUtils
 ==========

-PascalUtils is object pascal library of utils data structures.
+PascalUtils is delphi and object pascal library of utils data structures.

 ### Table of contents